JonDotsoy/envuse/packages/envuse/README.md

 ## Data Source Name (DSN)

 The **Data Source Name** is a location of the envuse file in the file system or remote location.
+The module envuse use the `ENVUSE_DSN` environment variable to define the location of the envuse file.

 **Sample DSNs:**